Varieties of Cereal and Flax for Alberta

 |Target Plant Population (plants/sq ft)||25||25||28||29||75||84|

-- Foliar fungicides aren’t applied to the trials, which allows for expression of genetic differences between cultivars for their disease resistance.
-Under disease pressure, the application of a foliar fungicide may significantly increase yields on some cultivars.
+- Foliar fungicides are not applied to the trials, which allows for expression of genetic differences between varieties for their disease resistance.
+Under disease pressure, the application of a foliar fungicide may significantly increase yields on some varieties.